-At its meeting of September 16, 2015, the Executive Board set a target for the proportion of women in the first reporting level of 17.9% and a target for the proportion of women in the second reporting level of 27.5% as at December 31, 2016.
-At the end of 2015, the proportion of women in the first reporting level was 19.2% and the proportion in the second reporting level was 27.6%, meaning the targets have already been met here.
+At the turn of the year 2016/2017, the Executive Board set a target of 30.0% for the proportion of women in the first management level below the Executive Board ("direct reports") and a target of 30.0% for the proportion of women for the subordinate management levels ("direct reports" to the first management level) by December 31, 2021 for Fraport AG.
+At the end of 2016, the proportion of women in the first management level amounted to 26.9% and 29.8% in the second management level.